SarvarKh/ofn-wiki/Staging-with-Semaphore.md

 You can navigate to the staging process from any pull request.
 But before you stage, follow the checklist to prevent conflicts:

-- Check that nobody else is using the staging server.
-For example, make sure that no other [pull request is staged](https://github.com/openfoodfoundation/openfoodnetwork/pulls?q=is%3Aopen+is%3Apr+label%3Apr-staged-au).
+- Check that nobody else is using the staging server you want to use.
+For example for Australian staging server, make sure that no other people is using it by checking the `pr-staged-au` label [pull request is staged](https://github.com/openfoodfoundation/openfoodnetwork/pulls?q=is%3Aopen+is%3Apr+label%3Apr-staged-au).
 - Check that the pull request is approved, in the *Test Ready* column and has no test failures or merge conflicts.
 It needs Three big green ticks at the bottom of the pull request (nothing red).
 - Let others know that you are staging it by commenting on the pull request and putting a label on.